-Updated June 15 Before being linked to a multistate Listeria outbreak that includes eight illnesses and two deaths, CRF Frozen Foods was reluctant to cooperate with inspectors from the U.S. Food and Drug Administration (FDA) and was advised of legal sanctions available to the agency if the firm did not correct serious deficiencies, documents released this week by the agency reveal.
+Updated June 15 Before being linked to a multistate Listeria outbreak that includes eight illnesses and two deaths, CRF Frozen Foods was reluctant to cooperate with inspectors from the U.S. Food and Drug Administration (FDA) and was advised of legal sanctions available to the agency if the firm did not correct serious deficiencies.
+Documents about this investigation were released this week by the FDA.

-On April 23, CRF Frozen Foods issued a recall of 11 frozen vegetables for possible Listeria contamination.
-On May 2, 2016, CRF expanded the recall to include all organic and traditional frozen vegetable and fruit products processed in its Pasco, Washington facility since May 1, 2014.
-The expanded recall, includes 358 consumer products sold under 42 separate brands.
+On April 23, 2016, CRF Frozen Foods issued a recall of 11 frozen vegetables for possible Listeria monocytogenes contamination.
+On May 2, 2016, CRF expanded the recall to include all of the organic and traditional frozen vegetable and fruit products processed in its Pasco, Washington facility since May 1, 2014.
+The expanded recall includes 358 consumer products sold under 42 separate brands.

-On May 3, the company was linked to a Listeria outbreak that includes eight cases in three states: six in California, 1 in Maryland and 1 in Washington, according to the Centers for Disease Control and Prevention (CDC).
-All eight people were hospitalized and two died, although the CDC does not consider listeriosis to be a cause of death for either person.
+On May 3, 2016, the company was linked to a Listeria monocytogenes outbreak that includes eight cases in three states: six in California, 1 in Maryland and 1 in Washington, according to the Centers for Disease Control and Prevention (CDC).
+All eight people were hospitalized and two of them died, although the CDC does not consider listeriosis to be a cause of death for either person.

 During a March 14, 2016 inspection of the Pasco facility by FDA investigators, CRF repeatedly refused to allow photography and declined to provide interstate commerce documents for the purchase of onions to FDA inspectors, according to one of the documents.